TchilDill/openpile/docs/source/index.rst

 Welcome to openpile's documentation!
 ------------------------------------

-This package is an open source python library that provides users a toolbox for geotechnical pile calculations.
+This package is an open source python library that provides users a toolbox for beam/pile calculations.

 This package allows the user to: